Easily create multiple email addresses from one email address! Useful ways to use Gmail

 Method 2: Period propagation method

-However, you cannot have two or more consecutive dots or a dot immediately before the @ sign.
+However, you cannot use two or more consecutive dots, or place a dot immediately before the "@" symbol.
 For example,

 However, please note that this is not a Gmail restriction, but is determined as a general rule (RFC) for email addresses